-As the 2017 Fall Marketing & Events designer at Scout, Northeastern's student-led Design Studio, I create posters & ads to promote our events.
+As the 2017 Fall Marketing & Events designer for Scout, Northeastern's student-led Design Studio, I created posters & ads to promote our events, as well as the studio itself.
+It was important for me to keep true to the Scout spirit and brand, while experimenting with new styles of illustration and other media.

 This poster was created for Scout's personal Makeathon, which was an opportunity for us to reach out to the design community in Northeastern to collab and have fun times with them.